odinuv/web/en/apv/slides/html/slides.md

 <section markdown='1'>
 ## HTML × XHTML × XML
 - HTML4 has:
-    - many optional language elements (langauge was supposed to be smart),
+    - many optional language elements (the language was supposed to be smart),
     - complicated implementation of interpreter in web browser,
     - semantic elements and visual elements,
     - `<!DOCTYPE ` that specifies the DTD.